Privacy Notice

 - Financial details, where we provide or receive payment for services;

-- Visual images, personal appearance and behaviour, e.g. CCTV images are used as part of the building security;
+- Visual images, personal appearance and behaviour, for example CCTV images used as part of the building security and body worn cameras;

 - Responses to surveys, where individuals have responded to surveys about healthcare issues.